 Place the file in the following folder: Users\[Your User Folder Name]\AppData\Roaming\TSBSoftware\Credit Manager 4\ImportDefs on your computer.

 To report credit, first, you should export your customer credit data.
 To do this navigate to Loans > Loan Manager inside your company account.

 Search for the accounts for which you want to report credit.
 From the Data Options drop-down, choose Credit Report > Export Accounts.
 This will take you to Tools > Credit Reporting where you can export the credit data for your accounts.
-Click to export the data.
+Click 'Export', and the system will generate a file.

 Once the file is complete, just click the 'Download' button next to it.
 The credit data will be downloaded in a password-protected .zip file.
 To extract the contents of this file, you will need a password, which can be found in the Password column of the Credit Reporting History table.
 In this photo, for example, you can see the password is '14551ba'.
 Now that you have downloaded credit data for your customers, you can import it into Credit Manager.